eyes and hour

 Onigiri on a budget (outside of Japan):

-In Japan, the quality of rice is a lot higher than the standard brands available in the US such as Nishiki, Botan Calrose, and Kokuho Rose.
-Outside of Japan, the cost of better quality rice is the biggest obstacle to making onigiri that taste wow.
+In Japan, rice quality tends to be higher than the standard brands commonly found in the U.S., like Nishiki, Botan Calrose, and Kokuho Rose.
+Outside Japan, the cost of premium rice can be the biggest barrier to making truly great-tasting onigiri.

-rice cooker full of cooked rice with a wooden spatula scooping out rice
+Rice cooker full of cooked rice with a wooden spatula scooping out enough rice to make onigiri.

 How to Cook Rice for Making Onigiri